MatthewCash/asus-wmi-screenpad-module/README.md

 3. Add the new package to your `boot.extraModulePackages`
 4. Optionally enable it by default by adding `asus-wmi-screenpad` to `boot.kernelModules`

+## DKMS Installation (for non-NixOS)

+This project is meant to be used with NixOS, but it *should* work with DKMS

+1. Add the repo to DKMS with `sudo dkms add .`
+2. Build and install the module with `sudo dkms install asus-wmi-screenpad/0.1`
+3. Load the module with `sudo modprobe asus-wmi-screenpad`

 ## Building manually (with Nix)